linl33/bohemia/guides/guide_odkx_server.md

 3. Click on `Add new attribute` which should show a pull-down menu and then select `memberUid`.
 4. Enter the `memberUid` of the user, _this is the 'username' you created_, and then update the object.

+#### create admin user

+click ou=people, create a child entry, just like above, but instead of data / data make it dbrew / admin (uid 1001) and make `default_prefix_super_user_tables`
+- go to gidnumber=502, click add new attribute, member uid, dbrew
+- do same for all numbers for dbrew

 #### Web Login to the Server